3 HIV Patients Are Now Disease Free As Testing Shows Future Possibilities

 — Futurism (@futurism) March 6, 2019

-The Berlin Patient, also known as Timothy Brown, has remained clear of HIV for 12 years.
+The Berlin patient, also known as Timothy Brown, has remained clear of HIV for 12 years.
 If the London and Dusseldorf patients experience the same thing, along with the two other unnamed patients, these bone marrow stem cell transplants will likely be heralded as the cure for HIV.
 Despite this possibility, researchers must now figure out how to use this information to create a more viable, less risky cure before they can begin treating all of their HIV patients with it.

 The first time HIV was caught infecting a cell, recorded in real time. pic.twitter.com/HE5Rf4Y0PD